-The State agrees to an upward mobility training program for Unit 4 employees who are currently employed by the EDD, BOE or FTB.
+The State agrees to an upward mobility training program for Unit 4 employees who are currently employed by the Employment and Development Department (EDD), Board of Equalization (BOE), California Department of Tax and Fee Administration (CDTFA), Office of Tax Appeals (OTA) or Franchise Tax Board (FTB).
 In accordance with Article 13.11.4, this program is to provide preference for upward mobility into the auditing or accountant classifications which has been identified and approved in the employee's annual Individual Development Plan.
 This section is subject to available training resources.